billxsheng/auth/README.md

 - server verifies credentials
 - server creates token and embeds user data into it
 - server responds back with the token (in body or header)
-- ser stores the token in client storage
+- user stores the token in client storage
 - user sends the token along each request
 - server verifies the token and grants access
 - when user logs out, token is cleared